swent-sp-2024-event-radar/event-radar-app/README.md

 # event-radar-app
-Holds all the code for the Android app
+Holds all the code for the Android app, Event Radar (see the demo).

 TODO: Add demo

 ## Overview of functionalities